Facts about Bettie Page

 Bettie Page was a pin-up model of the 1950s who became an iconic favorite of retro-loving pop culture fans during the 1980s and ’90s.

-Until 1957 she was a popular model in the mail-order trade and men’s magazines such as Wink and Eyeful, and, more famously, Hugh Hefner‘s Playboy (she was Miss January of 1955).
+Until 1957, Page was a popular model in the mail-order trade and men’s magazines such as Wink and Eyeful, and, more famously, Hugh Hefner‘s Playboy (she was Miss January of 1955).

 After retiring from modeling, Page faded from the public eye, attending religious schools in the 1960s, then having a mental breakdown in the 1970s that led to 20 months in the Patton State Hospital in San Bernadino, California.